lfborjas/freenatalchart.xyz/.github/ISSUE_TEMPLATE/error-report.md

 To better diagnose the issue, please copy and paste the URL of the page you were at when things started to look wrong.
 If possible, please also include a screenshot!

 If you're unable to provide a URL and/or a screenshot, please describe the issue as best you can: "I entered so and so data, expected to see this and that, but ended up seeing this weird thing!"

-If nothing is wrong but you're instead requesting a feature (e.g. you'd like to see different colors in the charts, different orbs/aspects, more house systems, synastry, etc.) you're welcome to do so!

 **To Reproduce**
 What were you doing when things went wrong?
 E.g.: